jmhcondon/Get-and-Clean-Project/CodeBook.md

  fBodyBodyGyroJerkMag.std

-All of these features are the result of applying a Fast Fourier Transform (FFT) to transform the time domain signal to a frequency domain signal.
+All of these features above are the result of applying a Fast Fourier Transform (FFT) to transform the time domain signal to a frequency domain signal.
 This is denoted by the leading 'f'.

 *** Table Row Organization

-Each row represents summary of all the experimental observations od one subject's (numbered 1 to 6) performance on one of the six activities.
+Each row represents a averaged summary of all the experimental observations of one subject's (numbered 1 to 6) performance on one of the six activities.
 The rows are grouped by subject and activity, therefore each subject has six consecutive rows, one for each activity.
 This group of 6 row for each subject is ordered by the subject id (1 o 30, and the activity code (1 to 6).
 There are a total of 180 rows,